NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Specifically, this project will:

-- Create and support national network of Integrated Research Nodes (IRNs) connecting researchers, Extension professionals, and urban stakeholders across key topic areas – including urban agriculture and food systems, nature-based solutions (NbS) and urban ecosystem services (with an emphasis on urban soils and green infrastructure) – to co-create research agendas and share best practices.
+- Support new research through a national network of Integrated Research Nodes (IRNs) connecting researchers, Extension professionals, and urban stakeholders across key topical areas – including urban agriculture systems, nature-based solutions (NbS), and urban soils – to foster new research that scales knowledge across disciplines and regions and shares best practices.

-- Provide professional development and training for scientists and Extension agents in systems thinking, resilience planning, and community-driven research approaches tailored to urban contexts.
+- Provide professional development and training for scientists and Extension agents in team science, interdisciplinary collaboration, and community-driven research approaches tailored to urban contexts.

-Housed within the National Urban Research and Extension Center (NUREC) at WSU, this NRSP will leverage NUREC’s established Extension networks to ensure that knowledge is co-created with communities and translated into practice.
+Housed within the National Urban Research and Extension Center (NUREC) at WSU, this NRSP will leverage NUREC’s established network of researchers, Extension professionals, and municipal leaders to ensure that knowledge is co-created with communities and translated into practice.
 Ultimately, NRSP12 will reinforce productive connections between public universities and urban communities, positioning the LGU system to deliver science-based solutions for complex urban challenges.

 Statement of Issues and Justification